 - School Involvement

 Application is online at:

-Applicants parents or guardians must maintain at least one ITC service and students must plan on attending a post-secondary institution in SD or MN.
+Applicants' parents or guardians must maintain at least one ITC service and students must plan on attending a post-secondary institution in SD or MN.
 ITC will award one scholarship for every school district within the ITC service area.
 Print off the application and submit it to Mrs. Lynde.
-Your school will choose the one recipient.
-This is a guaranteed scholarship for one Langford Senior!
+Your school will choose one recipient.
+This is a guaranteed scholarship for one Langford senior!

 $500.00 scholarships are awarded to seniors who are planning to enter the healthcare field.